Economics serving society

 • Deep understanding of the econometric methods used to evaluate the impacts of climate change

-• How to model the effects of climate change on human health
+• How to approach the modelling of forest change

 How will MA and PhD students benefit from this program: